DFE-Digital/bat-design-history/app/posts/apply-for-teacher-training/2023-06-21-exploring-ways-to-integrate-the-services.md

 ![Screenshot showing a page listing GCSE and A level qualifications imported from the learner record](import-qualifications.png)

-This would also have the advantage of verifying these qualifications, so that providers to not have to ask for proof of them later, which currently involves candidates finding (or re-requesting) their original certificates.
+This would also have the advantage of verifying these qualifications, so that providers do not have to ask for proof of them later, which currently involves candidates finding (or re-requesting) their original certificates.

 ## Messages